pwrapi/pwrapi.github.io/index.md

 # Introduction

-The Power API is a community-lead specification for an power monitoring and control API that supports small scale to extreme-scale systems.
+The Power API is a community-led specification for an power monitoring and control API that supports small-scale to extreme-scale systems.

 # Get a copy